-A few people asked me what the best quadcopter is to start out with for beginners.
-I will share with you some good quadcopters options to start out with.
+We are often asked what the best quadcopter is to start out with for beginners.
+I will share with you some good quadcopters options to purchase.
 If you have no RC flying experience in the past, you might find this post useful.

 What’s the best quadcopter for beginner?